Yeony54/Yeony54/README.md

 - 👋 Hi, I’m @Yeony54
 - 👀 I’m interested in BigData, Machine Learning
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning, Deap Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...